Jason2Brownlee/CosmicHorrorStoryArt/README.md

 Each story has its own page with story synopsis, summarized selected scenes, summary of illustration directions, and art generated for the selected scenes.

 I focused on short classic horror/cosmic horror stories that are in the public domain.
-The initial thought was to create an illustrated short story collection, and I still may.
+The initial thought was to create an illustrated short story collection, and I still may in the future.
 I fiddled with the generated art only minimally (e.g. regenerate like this or like that).
 I am interested in a generally automated process.

 Stories are listed in the chronological order of generation, hopefully showing an improvement in methods and results.